artrocity/grp-react-fs-shopping-list/INSTRUCTIONS.md

 <!-- FUTURE -->

 1. [ X ] - When the page first loads, all the existing items should be displayed with the quantity & unit combined together for display.
-2. [ ] - Each item should also have an option to remove it from the list or mark it as purchased.
+2. [ X ] - Each item should also have an option to remove it from the list or mark it as purchased.
-3. [ ] - Once purchased, the buttons should be hidden and the item should show as "Purchased".
+3. [ X ] - Once purchased, the buttons should be hidden and the item should show as "Purchased".

 ## Requirements